TZstatsADS/Spring2018-Project5-grp8/README.md

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 Chenfei Jiang:
++ build the Shiny App
++ write the main

 Michael Utomo:
 + Build the machine learning algorithms: logistic regression +neural network,